 in-domain live streaming.

 Noise cancellation can be enabled for a meeting.
 It will intelligently filter out background noises such as typing and doors closing.

-With live streaming a CEO, for example, can securely present to up to up to 100,000 viewers who are on the same Google Workspace domain.
+With live streaming, a CEO, for example, can securely present up to up to 100,000 viewers who are on the same Google Workspace domain.